x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 82c310f8-de2f-46f2-8e1a-edb6055d6e69
-description: "Summary: Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange Server."
+description: "Summary: Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange Server 2016 and 2019."
 ---

 # Clean up or delete items from the Recoverable Items folder

- **Summary**: Learn how administrators can use the Exchange Management Shell to clean up or delete items from the Recoverable Items folder in Exchange 2016 and Exchange 2019.

 The Recoverable Items folder (known in earlier versions of Exchange as *the dumpster*) exists to protect from accidental or malicious deletions and to facilitate discovery efforts commonly undertaken before or during litigation or investigations.

 How you clean up a user's Recoverable Items folder depends on whether the mailbox is placed on In-Place Hold or Litigation Hold, or had single item recovery enabled: